Raksani/demo-ci/README.md

 Demo project using Travis CI to build and test a Java project.

+> If you want to test this project using Travis CI,
+> then you need to create your **own Github repo** for it.
+>
+> Therefore, **do not clone** this repo from Github.
+> Download it as a **ZIP file**, create your own repo, then
+> add Github as remote origin and push.

+> After that, give Travis access to your Github repo and trigger a build on Travis.

 [Travis-CI](https://travis-ci.com) is a continuous integration server for building, testing, and deploying software projects.
 It works with many lanaguages and integrates easily with Github.

 ## Building the Application